akashdktyagi/patient-springboot-reference-api/README.md

         ```

-    * You can now write tests which resembles the functinality or Behaviour.
+    * You can now write tests which resembles the functinality or Behaviour which we created earlier in Gherkin or in our PatientApi.feature file.
       In the next step/branch we will implement our test.
-    * Those test will again, but still we will implement it.
-Because we are going BDD but also adopting how TDD is practiced.
+    * Those test will fail again, but still we will implement it.
+Because we are going BDD but also adopting how TDD is practiced. i.e. you write the test and then run it and then fix the errors and then run it again.
+Simple!
+The same sort of approach is what we are trying to do.
+    * But to highlight, we are not entirely doing a TDD or test driven development at the moment.
+We are still doing BDD, but TDD style!!
+    * So far, our tests are failing but they are not failing due to apps expected functional behaviour as of yet.
+Lets implement the test in the next steps.